Digital-Production-Aachen/OpenVectorFormatTools/ReaderWriter/README.md

 ### Other languages
 For usage in other languages than C#, there are currently two options:

-* You can implement your on tooling based on the protobuf defintion for the OpenVectorFormat in you target language - get the definition [here](https://github.com/Digital-Production-Aachen/OpenVectorFormat)
+* You can implement your on tooling based on the protobuf defintion for the OpenVectorFormat in you target language - get the definition [here](https://github.com/Digital-Production-Aachen/OpenVectorFormat).
+Especially have a look at the description for the file storage [here](https://github.com/Digital-Production-Aachen/OpenVectorFormat#ovf-file-structure) since it is more than just serializing the protobuf message and dumping it into a file.
 * Use the standalone [`FileReaderWriterFactoryGRPCWrapper`](FileReaderWriterFactoryGRPCWrapper) - it provides the functionality of the `FileReaderWriterFactory` through an gRPC Service and can be easily integrated in most progamming languages.
 For more information, see [here](FileReaderWriterFactoryGRPCWrapper).

 ## Supported file formats